gyuh1082-cloud/nursemind-ai/README.md

 # NurseMind AI 🩺

-NurseMind AI is a student-built project that simulates nursing clinical reasoning by analyzing patient scenarios and identifying possible safety risks, priority nursing actions, and patient education needs.
+A student-built project that simulates nursing clinical reasoning through patient safety risk detection, priority actions, and patient education.

 ## Why I Built This
-I am interested in becoming a nurse practitioner, and I wanted to build a project that reflects how nurses think in real clinical settings.
-This tool focuses on patient safety, risk detection, and nursing priorities.
+I want to become a nurse practitioner, so I wanted to create a project that reflects real nursing thinking.
+Instead of making a basic chatbot, I built a tool that focuses on patient safety, clinical priorities, and education.

 ## What This Project Does
-- Takes patient details such as age, symptoms, blood pressure, temperature, oxygen level, and medications
-- Flags possible risks such as fall risk, low blood pressure, infection, dehydration, and respiratory concern
+NurseMind AI allows a user to enter a patient case using details like:
+- age
+- symptoms
+- blood pressure
+- temperature
+- oxygen level
+- medications

+The tool then:
+- flags possible patient safety risks
-- Suggests priority nursing actions
+- suggests priority nursing actions
-- Generates patient education points
+- gives patient education points
+- explains why each risk was flagged
-- Shows an escalation level based on the case
+- shows an escalation level

+## Sample Risks It Can Detect
+- Fall risk
+- Low blood pressure concern
+- Possible infection
+- Respiratory concern
+- Dehydration risk
+- Possible medication side effect
+- Urgent mental status change

+## Why This Project Stands Out
+This project is different from a simple health app because it focuses on how nurses think in real clinical settings.
+It is centered on safety, prioritization, monitoring, and communication.

 ## Tools Used
 - Python